ameliaghost/no396/_posts/2013-10-15-old-creative.markdown

 I went in feeling somewhere around seventy percent, and after an hour on his table, I walked away at ninety.
 Not only did I physically feel better, but for the first time in days, I felt like my body was mine again.

 After going through what I went through, after being so clearly aware of losing my physical self, it had been a terrible struggle to feel “whole” again, to feel grounded, but with his help, I felt like me.
 I felt settled.
 I felt normal, even.
 I felt good.
 I hurt still; my ribs were sore, my back was sore, my chest was sore, my throat was sore, every breath had a wheeze and a rattle, my head had been pounding for days, but I felt good.
 I felt my body repairing itself.
 He gave me reason to trust in my body, to have faith in my body, to revel in the wonder that is my body, that after what it went through, it was fixing itself, it was protecting me, it was strong, it was me.

+&nbsp;

+<span style="color:#97d700">benny</span>

+I talked at him for two hours that night, like a kid.
+He humored me all along.
+I know he’s busy, but I was bored and he was there, online, his little green light a beacon for my own entertainment.
+He wouldn't have been available if he was that bothered by me.
+“Elegiac is a nice word, don’t you think?
+Do you read classics?
+What’s your favorite?
+Or do you just read sci-fi?”

+“What, *Midwich Cuckoos* isn’t a classic?”
+I imagined a smirk, a twinkle in those eyes, his raised Irish inflection.

+“Lemme check.
+Mmmm.
+Questionable, but perhaps.
+This book cover needs to be burned and never seen again.
+I’ll say yes in a Ray Bradbury sense; it’s a classic.
+You win this round.”

+“Alright fine.
+Put your black dress on.
+Wear heels.
+We're going out.”